Chapter 3: The Margin of Error#

 Before You Begin: From Description to Inference#

 Chapter 2 described our 500 Framingham participants.
-The scientific goal is broader: to use this sample to draw conclusions about the wider population — all middle-aged Americans of that era, and by extension, populations at cardiovascular risk today.
+But the scientific goal is broader: to use this specific sample to draw conclusions about the wider population — all middle-aged Americans of that era, and by extension, populations at cardiovascular risk today.

 Section 1: Populations and Samples#